dylanwoodconsulting/ngrx-modules-workshop/notes.md

       - [ ] should be within 2s from backend
       - [ ] don't do on something like purchase
   - [ ] avoid resolvers and effect life cycle hooks
+  - [ ] router store
+    - [ ] has a corresponding provider for standalone apis
+      - [ ] all ngrx modules have a corresponding
 - [ ] vscode
   - [x] installed intellicode
 - [x] m6